 There is a lot of resource material available on this subject.
 There are some general guidelines about good interview practices and etiquette as well as some helpful ways to think more like your prospective employer.

 It can also be helpful to put yourself in the mind of your potential employer by thinking about what they’re looking for and being prepared to answer their questions.
 Spend some time looking up what questions they might ask and practice your answers.
-Employers want people who have both the necessary skills necessary to fill their positions as well as a personality that fits the culture and atmosphere of the company.
+Employers want people who have the skills necessary to fill their positions.
+They also want a personality that fits the culture and atmosphere of the company.
 They may ask scenario based questions to help them decide if you are that person.
 It’s ok to talk yourself up, but don’t lie.
 If you’re not a good fit for the company, it’s better for everyone to know it up front and look for something more suitable.

 Finding a job in a competitive market is never easy, even when you do everything right.
 However, by taking a few sensible steps from the beginning, the process can become much less stressful.
 The great news is that these tips make sense regardless of your stage of life, whether you’re entering the job market for the first time or re-entering after many years.